Episode 42: A Deeper Look at Stuart Rule. Social and Economic

 Episode 26: Henry VIII Part 3; Anne Boleyn Must Die; Reformation in England

 Henry’s romantic misadventures.
 The execution of Cromwell sheds light on the pattern of Royal executions.
-Henry’s later advisors make a number of missteps from debasing the currency to getting into wars with both France and Scotland.
+Henry’s later advisors debase the currency and get into wars with both France and Scotland.
 Cromwell’s contribution to the Reformation in England.
 The English bible, the printing industry, Mary’s threat to the Reformation.
-Conversations with Camie ranges from literacy levels to divine intervention, the dangers of life at Court to a clarification about Mary’s burnings for Heresy as opposed to normal regime change type political murdering.
-We close with a mention of 2 really horrible climate events of the late 16th century.
+Literacy levels to divine intervention, the dangers of life at Court to a clarification about Mary’s burnings for Heresy as opposed to normal regime change type political murdering.

 Episode 25: Henry VIII The Reformation in England: Part 2; Too Many Threads

 Cromwell’s Act of Supremacy.
 A minimally murdery Reformation.
 Parliament makes Henry head of the Church of England and the clergy goes along with it.
 Cromwell begins dissolving the monasteries through a thorough legal process with pensions for the ex-monks.
 Along the way the crown is enriched.
 With Camie we look at the 3 main phases of monastery dissolution and emphasize how different Britain was as their Reformation was minimally murdery.

 Episode 24: Henry VIII The Reformation in England: Part 1